2020 Tulane Green Wave baseball team

-The 2020 Tulane Green Wave baseball team represents Tulane University in the 2020 NCAA Division I baseball season.
-The Green Wave play their home games at Greer Field at Turchin Stadium and are led by fourth year head coach Travis Jewett.
+The 2020 Tulane Green Wave baseball team represented Tulane University in the 2020 NCAA Division I baseball season.
+The Green Wave played their home games at Greer Field at Turchin Stadium and were led by fourth year head coach Travis Jewett.

 On March 16, the American Athletic Conference canceled all ongoing 2020 spring athletic meets/games as well as all conference tournament games.
 This came during the COVID-19 pandemic.

 Preseason

 American Athletic Conference Coaches Poll

 The American Athletic Conference Coaches Poll was released on December 30, 2019 and the Wave were picked to finish fourth in the conference.